RevenueHunt/docs/docs/how-to-guides/send-leads-to-klaviyo.md

 Following these steps ensures that every quiz participant's contact information, alongside their responses and product recommendations, are forwarded to your Klaviyo account, registering as `custom properties` within Klaviyo customer profiles.
 These properties are instrumental in personalizing Klaviyo email templates.

-Note:
+!!! note

-- **Processing Time**: Klaviyo may have some delay in displaying new leads.
+    **Processing Time**: Klaviyo may have some delay in displaying new leads.

-- **Character Limitations**: Special characters (e.g., è, é, ê) may impede data transmission.
+    **Character Limitations**: Special characters (e.g., è, é, ê) may impede data transmission.

 ## Sending Follow-up Emails via Klaviyo

 It’s possible to send the product recommendation follow-up emails via Klaviyo, although this is not something that’s a one-click install.
 It should be built by someone with technical knowledge and experience in Klaviyo.

 Below you’ll find some basic instructions that can be forwarded to a developer.

+!!! note

-*Note: Once the quiz is connected to Klaviyo (and the data is sent there), it’s out of our app’s scope, and any particular questions on how to set up the flows and how to build the email templates should be directed to Klaviyo.*
+    Once the quiz is connected to Klaviyo (and the data is sent there), it’s out of our app’s scope, and any particular questions on how to set up the flows and how to build the email templates should be directed to Klaviyo.

-### Step 1: Add Email Question

-To send contacts to Klaviyo your quiz needs to have an email question.
+1. **Add Email Question**: To send contacts to Klaviyo your quiz needs to have an email question.
 You can add it to the quiz from the [Quiz Builder](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-builder_1) tab.

-You can also [ask for marketing consent]() directly in the quiz.
+2. You can also [ask for marketing consent](https://docs.revenuehunt.com/how-to-guides/ask-for-marketing-consent/) directly in the quiz.

-### Step 2: Connect Quiz to Klaviyo

-Follow instructions in [this section](#link-your-quiz-to-klaviyo) to learn how to connect your quiz to Klaviyo correctly.
+3. **Connect Quiz to Klaviyo**: Follow instructions in [this section](#link-your-quiz-to-klaviyo) to learn how to connect your quiz to Klaviyo correctly.

-### Step 3: Create a Segment

-All quiz contacts can be grouped into a segment in Klaviyo.
+4. **Create a Segment**: All quiz contacts can be grouped into a segment in Klaviyo.

     1. To create a new segment in Klaviyo go to  Audience > List & Segements and click create a new `Segment`.
     2. Name the segment and set up the definition.
     3. The `PERMALINK-{{quiz_id}}` property is unique for profiles coming from the quiz.
 If you don’t see the permalink property in the dropdown menu, you may need to take a test quiz and try again.
     4. Click `Create a segment`.
 Now all the contacts coming from the quiz will also be added to this specific segment.

-### Step 4: Create an Email Flow

-You’ll have to create a flow that is triggered when someone gets added to the segment we created in the previous step.
-Here’s how to do it:
+5. **Create an Email Flow**: You’ll have to create a flow that is triggered when someone gets added to the segment we created in the previous step.
 This is the trickiest part, the emails you send have to be custom-built in Klaviyo.

     1. To create an email flow that inclvudes only quiz takers open the `Flows` tab.
     2. Choose to create from scratch and come up with a name.
     3. Next, you’ll be asked to set up a `flow trigger`.
     4. Choose a segment created in the previous step.
 This way whenever someone enters the segment they will trigger the email flow.
     5. Confirm with `DONE`.
     6. Grab the `EMAIL` action and drop it below the flow trigger.

+6. **Edit the Email**: In the next steps you should edit the email tempalate.

     7. Click on the `three dots` and edit the email.
     8. Edit the name/subject/email to your liking and select the `HTML email template`.
     9. From the `Connect >  Klaviyo` tab you can download a ready-to-use email template.
 If you would rather create your own email template, check [this section](#use-quiz-data-in-klaviyo-email-templates) for more details.
     10. Copy the code and go back to Klaviyo.
     11. Open the `HTML email template` and remove the existing code.
     12. Paste the new template code.
     13. You can then `preview` the email as one of your segment subscribers.
     14. Make sure to `Save` the changes and click `Done`.
     15. Return to your flow and turn your email `LIVE`.

 From that moment on, all the quiz takers, who leave their email, will be automatically added to your Kalviyo Segment and will be sent a follow-up email.

-Remember to deactivate the email Notifications from the Quiz Builder once the Klaviyo flow is set up.
+Remember to deactivate the [email Notifications](https://docs.revenuehunt.com/how-to-guides/send-result-emails/) from the Quiz Builder once the Klaviyo flow is set up.

 ## Adding Quiz Contacts to Klaviyo List